loc-conformance/linebench/README.md

 far the orders disagreed is a trust check on the page.
 The control, the same binary timed at the start and the end, gives the drift, and `drift` is the first thing to read.

-At the end of a run, and on the page, "since the last run" compares every instance with its own latest earlier measurement on the same machine at the same corpus commit, whatever else that run held.
-The control's shift is printed as the machine's own movement, so a change is read against it, and the settings that differed between the two runs are listed.
+At the end of a run, and on the page, "since the last run" compares every instance's same-work time with its own latest earlier measurement on the same machine, at the same corpus commit and with the corpus on the same disk, whatever else that run held; earlier runs set aside for another cpu, commit or disk are listed with the reason.
+The control's shift is printed as the machine's own movement, so a change is read against it, and everything else that differed between the two runs is listed, from the power scheme to the drift and the equal-work verdict, per earlier run when the instances anchor on different ones.
 A given instance whose build changed is compared all the same, with the build change on its line.

 On Windows the record also carries the Defender state: real-time protection, whether the corpus sits under an exclusion path, and per instance whether its process and its binary are